kifd/spampot/readme.txt

 = 0.32 =
 * Changed the way the honeypot field was inserted to avoid a conflict with my Custom Logins plugin.

+= 0.33 =
+* If the honeypot field is unable to be inserted, then the form will continue working and notify the admin by email of this failure.